Economy of Iraq: Agriculture

 Agriculture contributes just 3.3% to the gross national product but employs a fifth of the labor force.

-Historically, 50 to 60 per cent of Iraq's arable land has been under cultivation.
-Because of ethnic politics, valuable farmland in Kurdish territory has not contributed to the national economy, and inconsistent agricultural policies under Saddam Hussein discouraged domestic market production.
-Despite adequate land and water resources, Iraq remains a net food importer.
+Historically, 50 to 60 per cent of Iraq's arable land was under cultivation.
 Under the UN Oil for Food program, Iraq imported large quantities of grains, meat, poultry, and dairy products.
-The government abolished its farm collectivization program in 1981, allowing a greater role for private enterprise in agriculture.

-Iraqi agriculture suffered substantial physical disruption from the Gulf War, and economic disruption from sanctions imposed by the United Nations (August 1990).
-Sanctions curtailed imports by cutting off Iraq's petroleum exports and embargoing those agricultural production inputs deemed to have potential military applications.
+In 1981, the government abolished its collective farming program.
+During the Gulf War, Iraqi agriculture was disrupted physically and suffered from economic sanctions imposed by the United Nations.
+Imports were curtailed, petroleum exports were cut off and agricultural production with potential military application was halted.
 The Iraqi government responded by monopolizing grain and oilseed marketing, imposing production quotas, and instituting a Public Distribution System for basic foodstuffs.
-By mid-1991 the government supplied a "basket" of foodstuffs that provided about one-third of the caloric daily requirement, and cost consumers about five per cent of its market value.
+By mid-1991, the government supplied a "basket" of foodstuffs that provided about one-third of the caloric daily requirement and cost consumers about five percent of its market value.
 With subsidies for agricultural inputs diminished, the government's prices failed to cover their costs.
-The implicit tax on agricultural production was estimated to reach 20 to 35 per cent by the mid-1990s.
-In October 1991 the Baghdad regime had withdrawn personnel from the northern region controlled by two Kurdish parties.
-Kurdistan Region was described as "... a market economy essentially left alone by a very weak governing structure, but heavily influenced by substantial international humanitarian aid flows."
+Tax on agricultural production reached 20 to 35 percent by the mid-1990s.
+In October 1991 the Baghdad regime withdrew personnel from the northern region controlled by two Kurdish parties.
+Kurdistan Region was described as "... a market economy essentially left alone by a fragile governing structure, but heavily influenced by substantial international humanitarian aid flows."

-Under an "Oil for Food Program" negotiated with the United Nations, in December 1996 Iraq started exporting petroleum and used the proceeds to start importing foodstuffs three months later.
-Grain imports averaged $828 million from 1997 to 2001, an increase of over 180 per cent from the previous five-year period.
-Due to foreign competition, Iraqi production declined (29 per cent for wheat, 31 per cent for barley, and 52 per cent for maize).
-Because the government had generally neglected the production of forage crops, fruits, vegetables, and livestock other than poultry, those sectors had remained more traditional and market-based and less buffeted by international affairs.
-Nevertheless, severe drought, an outbreak of screwworm, and an epizootic of foot-and-mouth disease devastated production during this period.
-As the Oil for Food Program expanded to cover more agricultural inputs and machinery, the productivity of Iraqi agriculture stabilized around 2002.
+In December 1996, under an "Oil for Food Program" negotiated with the United Nations, Iraq started exporting petroleum and used the proceeds to import foodstuffs.
+Grain imports averaged $828 million from 1997 to 2001, an increase of over 180 percent from the previous five-year period.
+Due to foreign competition, Iraqi production declined (29 percent for wheat, 31 percent for barley, and 52 percent for maize).
+Because the government had neglected the production of forage crops, fruits, vegetables, and livestock other than poultry, those sectors were less buffeted by international affairs.
+Nevertheless, they were affected by severe drought, an outbreak of screwworm, and an epizootic of foot-and-mouth disease As the Oil for Food Program expanded to cover more agricultural inputs and machinery, the productivity of Iraqi agriculture stabilized around 2002.